RKWKomZe/RkwOutcome/readMe.md

 ## Setup

+You should create a backend folder to store the outcome records.
+The uid of this folder should be set as constant ```newRecordStoragePid```.

 The extension relies on the extensions rkw_events and rkw_shop.
 Both extensions provide an additional constant ```targetGroupsPid```.
 This constant should be used to restrict the selection of targetgroups in the order or reservation form to the selected uid of the parent ```sys_category```.

 Furthermore you should set the constant ```surveyShowPid``` to the page uid containing your survey plugin.
 This will be used in rendering the link to the corresponding survey within the notification mail.